 Are you thinking of changing or starting a new career in the truck driving industry?
-Now is the time due to the shortage of drivers.
-The shortage of drivers is having a ripple effect throughout the transportation industry.
+Due to the shortage of drivers, now is the time!
+This shortage of drivers is having a ripple effect throughout the transportation industry.
 Many truck drivers are retiring and fewer drivers are entering the profession to replace them.
-The American Trucking Association is estimating a shortage of between 35,000 and 40,000 drivers, with new drivers entering the profession slower than older drivers are retiring.
-The trucking industry has plenty to offer interested candidates.
+The American Trucking Association is estimating a shortage of between 35,000 and 40,000 drivers, with new drivers entering the profession at a slower pace than older drivers who are retiring.
+The trucking industry has plenty of opportunity to offer all interested candidates.
 Consider the following benefits listed below.

-A flexible schedule is available to truck drivers.
+A flexible schedule is available to all truck drivers.
 Truckers can decide between local, long distance or cross region runs.
-Truckers can see most of the US and enjoying the freedom while earning a competive wage.
-Most important, truck driving provides job security because trucking companies always need drivers.
+Truck drivers also can see most of the US and enjoy the freedom of the open road while earning a competitive wage.
+Most importantly, truck driving provides great job security because trucking companies always need truck drivers.

 Some truck drivers work as a team with a spouse or colleague.
 Working as a team gives you a opportunity to increase your wage by making long runs.

-With the national shortage of drivers companies are willing to increase the pay and give bonuses.
-Truckers earn a median annual wage of 40,000 which is more than the median wage for all jobs.
-The top 10% of truck drivers make more than $58,000.00 a year.
+With the national shortage of drivers, companies are willing to increase the pay and provide bonuses.
+Truckers on average earn a median annual wage of $40,000, which is more than the median wage for all jobs in the US.
+The top 10% of truck drivers make more than $58,000 a year.

 After the 2008 crisis, I was able to find only part-time or commission based jobs with little to no pay.
 I was lucky to find out from a friend about the trucking industry, and the RTDS Trucking School based in Las Vegas.
 I’ve always loved cars and driving, so I thought I should give it a try.